 The Florida Master Gardener Volunteer Program

 Mission: To assist Extension agents in providing research-based horticultural education to Florida residents.

-The Florida Master Gardener Volunteer Program is a volunteer-driven program that benefits UF/IFAS Extension and the citizens of Florida.
+The Florida Master Gardener Volunteer Program is a citizen-driven program that benefits UF/IFAS Extension and the residents of Florida.
 The program relies on dedicated volunteers who have an interest in gardening and in giving back to their communities.

 In 1979, a group of Florida Extension agents chose to maximize resources by using a new volunteer training model developed in Washington in 1973, called the Master Gardener program.
 The horticulture "Master" volunteer concept is so effective that it has since spread throughout the United States and several provinces of Canada.
 Read more about the development of the original program (Washington State University website; PDF).

 Within Florida, each county Extension office chooses whether it wishes to participate in the statewide program.
 Active counties select a Master Gardener Volunteer Coordinator, typically the horticulture Extension agent for that county, who coordinates that county's volunteer recruiting, training, and management efforts.
 You can find a list of county coordinators here.

 The Statewide Master Gardener Volunteer Coordinator provides overall guidance and a centralized curriculum to the county coordinators.
 The statewide office also issues programmatic policies that counties with active programs must follow.

 For example, in October 2017 the state Master Gardener Volunteer office released updated statewide bylaws.
 The statewide office maintains a identity standards guide to help Master Gardener Volunteers and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, which is updated regularly.